kareenawidagdo/Sinau-Koding-21/README.md

-# Sinau-Koding-21
-This repository is used for publishing my tasks from Sinau Koding Virtual Course 21 (Back-End).
+Hello!
+My name is Kareena Widagdo and I'm just graduated from Vocational High School Telkom Purwokerto in Software Engineering major.
+I'm currently joining "Sinau Koding Virtual Course 21 (Back-End)" and this repository is used for publishing my tasks from this virtual course.
+Thank you.